CodingItWrong/codingitwrong.com/projects.md

 * [Outside-In Frontend Development](https://outsidein.dev) - learn outside-in test-driven development and other agile development practices in React or Vue.js
 * [LearnTDD.in](https://learntdd.in) - learn Test-Driven Development in the framework of your choice.
-* [RailsAPI.dev](https://railsapi.dev) - learn how to create JSON APIs efficiently with the powerful features of Ruby on Rails
+* [Rails APIs](https://railsapi.codingitwrong.com) - learn how to create JSON APIs efficiently with the powerful features of Ruby on Rails
 * [ReactNativeTesting.io](https://reactnativetesting.io) - learn unit, component, and end-to-end testing for React Native

 ## Open-Source Libraries